chainguard-dev/edu/content/chainguard/chainguard-images/reference/nri-kubernetes/image_specs.md

 images: []
 menu:
   docs:
-    parent: "nri-kubernetes"
+    parent: "Nri-kubernetes"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **nri-kubernetes** Image.
+This page shows detailed information about all available variants of the Chainguard **Nri-kubernetes** Image.

 ## Variants Compared
 The **nri-kubernetes** Chainguard Image currently has 2 public variants: